I got Nick Pineault back again.

-Even on the internet you get probably the same information sources because people read the adult line version of the Wall Street Journal, right?
+Even on the internet, you get probably the same information sources because people read the adult line version of the Wall Street Journal, right?
 That being said, the kind of information you get, for example, like margarine that’s one food I would not recommend eating because for example what they say is that it comes from of course a big myth of purely unsaturated fat that contains Omega 6, when in fact the problem is the manufacturing process.

 Not all people ask them about how their food is made because we have other things to do with our lives.
 We are busy and we need to trust someone.
 You listen to TV and you see that a brand that is being advertised and you see yeah that’s healthy obviously and even that the American Heart Association puts their logo on it so it must be good.

-I’m sorry, but when I looked at the actual manufacturing process what I noticed was that these oils extracted from let’s say canola, soy, or corn, the common plant oils, are extracted and they are really fragile.
-Exposure to any heat, oxygen, or manipulation will make them rancid and basically creates forms of trans fats.
+I’m sorry, but when I looked at the actual manufacturing process what I noticed was that these oils extracted from let’s say canola, soy, or corn, the common plant oils, are extracted and they are fragile.
+Exposure to any heat, oxygen, or manipulation will make them rancid and creates forms of trans fats.

-But in fact, one study in the University of Florida revealed that 4.6% transfat that is contained in those kinds of oils and that’s not even on the packaging because the fragile oil leaves traces of damaged fats.
-So really that comes back of course the industry doesn’t want to test those things because it will mean for them losing millions.
+But in fact, one study at the University of Florida revealed that 4.6% transfat that is contained in those kinds of oils and that’s not even on the packaging because the fragile oil leaves traces of damaged fats.
+So really that comes back of course the industry doesn’t want to test those things because it will mean them losing millions.

 It’s not like they are trying to kill people or give bad products it’s just that they don’t want to think about it.
-Until consumers demand better products they will just be continued to be sold or refined and will be in most people’s kitchen.
+Until consumers demand better products they will just be continued to be sold or refined and will be in most people’s kitchens.
 Fat damage increases inflammation in your body.

 Rick Kaselj: Okay.
 I got an email from you a couple of weeks back and it highlighted the Olive Oil.
 And I love Olive Oil.
-Because my parents are Croatian and so we have a heavy influence of the Italians and pretty much my mom’s secret in any of her cooking is copious amount of olive oil.
+Because my parents are Croatian and so we have a heavy influence on the Italians and pretty much my mom’s secret in any of her cooking is a copious amount of olive oil.